Synchronization with Okta and SCIM | Teleport

 Given a case where

-- the synchronization process detects that an Okta user has been deactivated or suspended, or
+- the synchronization process detects that an Okta user has been deactivated, deleted or removed from the Okta App, or

 - the Okta organization explicitly disables the account via SCIM,